-Another tool is He Aratohu mā te Pouako / Ngā Whanaketanga Visit website
+Another tool is He Aratohu mā te Pouako / Ngā Whanaketanga Rumaki Māori.

-Rumaki Māori.
-Visit website

 REPORTING TO IWI

 Iwi and schools/kura are increasingly seeking mutually beneficial ways to work together.
 This includes meeting the aspirations of iwi and exploring how iwi might contribute to the work of schools/kura.